airbnb/lottie/docs/after-effects/general-tips.md

 Blending modes such as Multiply, Screen or Add, aren't yet supported nor are Luma mattes.

+## No layer styles

+Lottie does not yet support layer effects like drop shadow, color overlay or stroke.

 ## Full screen animations

 Export an animation wider than the widest screen you intend to support and use the `centerCrop` scale type on Android or the `aspectFill` content mdoe on iOS.